EnvisionDoc/offline_data_en/data_integration/creating_scratch_periodic.md

-# Creating a periodic synchronization workflow
+# Creating a periodic synchronization workflow from scratch

 How to create a periodic data integration task from scratch.